suit-wg/suit-update-management/draft-ietf-suit-update-management.md

 This parameter sets the priority of the update.
 This parameter is encoded as an integer.
 It is used along with suit-condition-update-authorized ({{suit-condition-update-authorized}}) to ask an application for permission to initiate an update.
 This does not constitute a privilege inversion because an explicit request for authorization has been provided by the Update Authority in the form of the suit-condition-update-authorized command.

-Applications MAY define their own meanings for the update priority.
+Numerically smaller values indicate higher update priority.
+Recipients and applications that compare suit-parameter-update-priority values MUST use this ordering.
+Local policy MAY assign deployment-specific meanings to particular values or ranges.
 For example, critical reliability and vulnerability fixes might be given negative numbers, while bug fixes might be given small positive numbers, and feature additions might be given larger positive numbers, which allows an application to make an informed decision about whether and when to allow an update to proceed.

 ## suit-parameter-version {#suit-parameter-version}